Rai8888/Batman-site-by-GLO-Academy/README.md

 ### Tutorial by Glo Academy.
 Creating a landing page using HTML, CSS, JavaScript and Swiperjs.DOM
-### Batman-site-by-GLO-Academy.
+### Batman-site.
 Intensive course with Alexander Segen.